-Dyfed Shires will also have increased signage to assist visitors with social distancing protocols, hand washing protocols and additional measures to ensure their farm visit is as enjoyable as possible.
+Dyfed Shires have also increased signage to assist visitors with social distancing protocols, hand washing protocols and additional measures to ensure their farm visit is as enjoyable as possible.

-Dyfed Shires will be operating a one way indoor pedestrian system to all farm visitors.
+Dyfed Shires are also operating a one way indoor pedestrian system to all farm visitors.
 Therefore, all visitors entering the farm on arrival or re-entering the farm café to order food or visit the gift shop will adhere to the one way system to comply with social distancing guidelines.

-Some of our toilets will be open and will be subject to regular inspection and cleaning.
+Our toilets are open and are subject to regular inspection and cleaning.
 We ask visitors to only use the toilets when absolutely necessary and to avail themselves of handwashing facilities when doing so.

 Attractions & Rides

-A number of our attractions will be unavailable in 2020, such as the tractor and trailer ride and donkey grooming experience.
+A number of our attractions are unavailable in 2020, such as the tractor and trailer ride and donkey grooming experience.

-We intend to offer our popular land train tour of the animal paddocks and comply with social distancing guidelines through appropriate use of control measures, such as protective screens to separate our carriages.
+We are however offering our popular land train tour of the animal paddocks and are complying with social distancing guidelines through appropriate use of control measures, such as protective screens to separate our carriages.

-Our popular horse and cart ride will also be available but no one will be allowed to sit in the front passenger seat next to the cart driver.
-Only single family groups will be allowed on the cart at any one time to ensure social distancing between family bubbles.
+Our popular horse and carriage ride is also available but only one single family group will be allowed on the carriage at any one time to ensure social distancing between family bubbles.

 Our indoor soft play area will not be available in 2020.
 In view of this, farm admission for children has been reduced for this season.
-Our outdoor children’s climbing frame play areas will be open for use as Welsh Government guidance has allowed for its re-opening from Monday 20th July.
+Our outdoor children’s climbing frame play areas however have been open for use as Welsh Government guidance allowed for its re-opening from Monday 20th July.

-The Crazy Golf will be available on a refundable deposit basis with all the requisite equipment available at reception and all to be cleaned/wiped down after each use.
+The Crazy Golf is also available on a refundable deposit basis with all the requisite equipment available at reception and all to be cleaned/wiped down after each use.

-The Skittle Alley will be available as of Monday 10th August following Welsh Government guidance permitting indoor play.
+The Skittle Alley has also been available as of Monday 10th August following Welsh Government guidance permitting indoor play.

-Our harness talk will continue but on all dry/sunny days will be undertaken outside rather than indoors.
-Visitors will have the opportunity of sitting or standing in accordance with social distancing guidelines that are in force at the time of their visit.
-On wet days, the harness talk will either be cancelled or will be repeated if numbers require to reduce numbers to comply with social distance guidelines.
+Our shire horse harnessing talks have continued but on all dry/sunny days have been undertaken outside rather than indoors.
+Visitors have had the opportunity of sitting or standing in accordance with social distancing guidelines that are in force at the time of their visit.
+On wet days, the shire horse harnessing talks are either cancelled or are repeated if numbers require to reduce numbers to comply with social distance guidelines applicable at that time.

-Our farm nature trail will be open and will be enhanced with a quiz for visitors who go on it, which we anticipate will be particularly enjoyable for younger visitors.
+Our farm nature trail is open and will be enhanced with a quiz for visitors who go on it, which we anticipate will be particularly enjoyable for younger visitors.

 In addition, we can also offer visitors private Shire Horse work experience opportunities, from 1 hour to a full day.
 Please email us or enquire at reception when at the farm to obtain the cost of such an activity.